Indium tin oxide: Common uses

+ITO is used as a transparent conductive layer in solar cells, including thin-film, perovskite, and tandem cells.
+Its transparency allows sunlight to reach the active layers, while its conductivity enables efficient charge collection, improving overall efficiency.

 Silver nanoparticle–ITO hybrid

 ITO has been popularly used as a high-quality flexible substrate to produce flexible electronics.
 However, this substrate's flexibility decreases as its conductivity improves.
 Previous research have indicated that the mechanical properties of ITO can be improved through increasing the degree of crystallinity.
 Doping with silver (Ag) can improve this property, but results in a loss of transparency.
 An improved method that embeds Ag nanoparticles (AgNPs) instead of homogeneously to create a hybrid ITO has proven to be effective in compensating for the decrease in transparency.
 The hybrid ITO consists of domains in one orientation grown on the AgNPs and a matrix of the other orientation.
 The domains are stronger than the matrix and function as barriers to crack propagation, significantly increasing the flexibility.
 The change in resistivity with increased bending significantly decreases in the hybrid ITO compared with homogeneous ITO.

 Alternative synthesis methods

-Tape casting process

 ITO is typically deposited through expensive and energy-intensive processes that deal with physical vapor deposition (PVD).
 Such processes include sputtering, which results in the formation of brittle layers.

+Because of the cost and energy of physical vapor deposition, with the required vacuum processing, alternative methods of preparing ITO are being investigated.

+Tape casting process

 An alternative process that uses a particle-based technique, is known as the tape casting process.
 Because it is a particle-based technique, the ITO nano-particles are dispersed first, then placed in organic solvents for stability.
 Benzyl phthalate plasticizer and polyvinyl butyral binder have been shown to be helpful in preparing nanoparticle slurries.
 Once the tape casting process has been carried out, the characterization of the green ITO tapes showed that optimal transmission went up to about 75%, with a lower bound on the electrical resistance of 2 Ω·cm.